-Provides grounding in theoretical physics for students interested in doing Honours in Theoretical Physics or Applied Mathematics.
+This is a physics and mathematics discipline elective unit.
+Recommended for students doing an Honours in Physics or Applied Mathematics.
+Suitable unit for graduate students in interdisciplinary applied science who lack theoretical background in dynamical systems.
+Offered only in odd years.
+Teaching arrangements include weekly lectorials, workshops, and independent study computer lab sessions.
+On completion of this course, students will be able to apply theoretical concepts to the analysis of real-world systems.
 Topics covered include: Linear and Non-linear systems, examples.
 Phase plane and phase space.
 The Hartmann Linearization Theorem.
 Co-dimension 1 bifurcations; saddle-node, pitchfork and Hopf bifurcations.
 Limit cycles and oscillations.
 Global bifurcations.
 Homoclinic and heteroclinic orbits.
 Characterization of chaos.
 Routes to chaos, period doubling, secondary Hopf bifurcations, intermittency.
 Homoclinic chaos.
 Mel'nikov theory.
+Students will also learn basic numerical recipes for analysing complex dynamical systems and their applications.

 |Unit name||Dynamical Systems and Chaos|